HaKirya

-HaKirya contains the Tel Aviv District's government center and the major Israel Defense Forces (IDF) base Camp Rabin (מַחֲנֶה רַבִּין, Mahaneh Rabin), named for Yitzhak Rabin.
+HaKirya contains the Tel Aviv District's government center and the major Israel Defense Forces (IDF) base Camp Rabin (מַחֲנֶה רַבִּין, Mahaneh Rabin), named for Yitzhak Rabin, also known as Hakirya Base.
 It was one of the first IDF bases and has served as the IDF's headquarters since its founding in 1948.
-Being located in a dense urban environment, the base serves mainly command, administrative, communications, and support functions.
+The base serves mainly command, administrative, communications, and support functions.

 History

 Ottoman era

-Much of the Kirya today is located on the lands of Sarona, a Templer settlement founded in the 19th Century.
+Much of the Kirya today is located on the lands of Sarona, a Templer settlement founded in the 19th century.
 Sarona was an agricultural colony, and kept this nature despite the expansion of Tel Aviv and attempts by the city to buy some of Sarona's lands.

 British Mandate

-In World War II, the British forces took control of Sarona and converted it into a prison camp for Germans.
+In World War II, British forces took control of Sarona and converted it into a prison camp for Germans.
 After the war, the German prisoners were deported, mostly to Australia, and Sarona became a British military and police base.
 The base was the site of the first-ever unconcealed Haganah attack on a British installation.

 The base was taken over by the Haganah on December 16, 1947, and renamed Camp Yehoshua after Yehoshua Globerman (1905–1947), who was killed near Latrun while returning from a mission to Jerusalem.
 It was the first independent Jewish military base in modern history.
 The base was dubbed HaKirya because it contained the government offices in Tel Aviv, the provisional capital of Israel at the time, until Jerusalem was secured and declared the capital.
 The Haganah and then Israel Defense Forces also used the Templer buildings as their first headquarters, including the headquarters of the Sherut Avir (later Israeli Air Force) and the Kiryati Brigade.
 The Givati Brigade was also founded at the base.

 State of Israel

 Over the years, the military base's land area has been decreasing due to the high land value and sale to private companies.
 In 2009, Camp Rabin was the base with the largest number of regular soldiers.
 Many of the civilian government offices once spread over the entire former Sarona colony were concentrated outside the military base in the Kirya Tower, which was completed in 2005 in the southern part of the Kirya.

-In 2012, there were reports that the IDF headquarters or parts of it would be moved to Jerusalem, or to the Negev, the Galilee and the city of Lod, while retaining the more recently built IDF facilities of the HaKirya.
+In 2012, there were reports that the IDF headquarters or parts of it would be moved to Jerusalem, or to the Negev, the Galilee and the city of Lod, while retaining the more recently built IDF facilities of the Kirya.